Azumaya algebras and canonical components: Azumaya algebras and canonical components

 \begin{proof}[Proof of Proposition \ref{prop:StarConverse}] Let $P = \chi_\rho \in C$ be the character of a non-abelian reducible representation $\rho$, $z$ be the associated root of the Alexander polynomial, and $w$ be a square root of $z$.
 Recall that we have non-commuting elements $g, h \in \Gam$ such that our Azumaya algebra $A_{k(C)}$ over the function field $k(C)$ of $C$ has Hilbert symbol

-Assuming that $A_{k(C)}$ does not extend over $P$, we will prove that $(\star)$ fails for this root of the Alexander polynomial.
+Assuming that $k(w)$ is not equal to $k(w + w^{-1})$ for this root of the Alexander polynomial we will prove that that $A_{k(C)}$ does not extend over $P$.
 The converse was already proved in Theorem \ref{thm:MainKnot}, so this suffices to prove the proposition.

 Define $\alpha = I_g^2 - 4$.
 Taking $g$ to be a meridian of our knot, we claim that $\alpha(P) \neq 0$.
-Indeed, since $\rho$ is reducible it is conjugate into upper-triangular matrices and since $\Gam$ is generated by meridians, one sees that $\rho$ is a parabolic representation where the image of each meridian has trace $2$.
+Indeed, since $\rho$ is reducible it is conjugate into upper-triangular matrices and since $\Gam$ is generated by meridians, if $\alpha(P) = 0$ one sees that $\rho$ is a parabolic representation where the image of each meridian has trace $2$.
 Corollary \ref{nounipotent} implies that $\rho$ is not parabolic, hence $I_g$ cannot take the value $\pm 2$ at $P$, and so $\alpha$ cannot be zero at $P$.
 This proves the claim.

 In other words, $\ord_P(\alpha) = 0$.
 Since $\rho$ is reducible, $(I_{[g, h]}-2)(P) = 0$, i.e., $\ord_P(I_{[g, h]} - 2) > 0$.
 Scaling by squares in $k(C)$, we can replace $I_{[g,h]}-2$ with a function $\beta \in k(C)$ such that $\ord_P(\beta) \in \{0, 1\}$.
 This means that the tame symbol for $A_{k(C)}$ at $P$ becomes